 HIV infection is not notifiable by law in the Netherlands.
 However, data about HIV infected individuals are collected by SHM as part of routine health care for HIV patients.
-Treatment data for all HIV patients receiving care at 25 HIV treatment centres are collected.
+Treatment data for all HIV patients receiving care at 26 HIV treatment centres are collected.

-Up to December 2010, 17,868 patients at HIV treatment centres in the Netherlands were registered by SHM of whom 90.4% are still alive.
-In 2010, 1256 new HIV patients were reported in care of whom 826 were newly diagnosed in 2010 (incomplete due to reporting delay).
-Of the 17,868 registered patients, 2.4% (n=436) were 18 years or younger.
-Of all registered patients, 21% were female.
-The proportion of MSM accounting for new HIV patients in care was 66% in 2010.
-The proportion of heterosexuals was 28%.
-The HIV patient population is ageing; of all registered patients 11.4% are 50 years or older.
-For patients diagnosed in 2010, this percentage was 20,5%.
+As of June 2013, 21,990 HIV-infected patients were ever registered at HIV treatment centres by SHM.
+This includes 833 patients form the Netherlands Antilles (see chapter p21).
+Of these 17,006 are in care in the Netherlands.
+In 2012, 843 new HIV patients were reported.
+Of the 17,006 patients in care in the Netherlands, 193 were 18 years or younger.
+Of the patients in care, 30.3% were female.
+The proportion of MSM of total patients in care was 60% as of June 2013.
+The proportion of heterosexuals was 30%.
+The HIV patient population is ageing; of all registered patients 22% are 55 years or older.

-Table 1 describes basic characteristics of registered HIV-infected patients in the Netherlands as of December 2010.
+Table 1 describes basic characteristics of registered HIV-infected patients in the Netherlands as of June 2013.
 The largest group was MSM (56%).
 Heterosexuals accounted for 32% of patients (18% of men and 85% of women).
 Heterosexuals included a considerable proportion of individuals originating from other countries than the Netherlands (53%).
 The most common areas of origin were sub Saharan Africa, Western Europe and Latin America.
 IDU constituted 4% of patients (4% of men and 5% of women).